kcp-dev/kcp/docs/content/concepts/authentication/index.md

 ## Examples

-For detailed instructions on running kcp with specific authentication plugin, please refer to the subpage:
+For detailed instructions on running kcp with a specific authentication strategy, please refer to the following subpages:
 - [OIDC]

 ## KCP Front Proxy Authentication

-The kcp-front-proxy is a reverse proxy that accepts client certificates and forwards Common Name and Organizations to backend API servers in HTTP headers.
+kcp-front-proxy is a reverse proxy that accepts client certificates and forwards Common Name (as username) and Organizations (as groups) to the backend API servers in HTTP headers.
 The proxy terminates TLS and communicates with API servers via mTLS.
 Traffic is routed based on paths.

-There are enabled four authentication strategies in union.
+Four authentication strategies are enabled in union.

 * Client certificate
 * Token file